Makogan/makogan.github.io/projects.md

-## Welcome to my projects highlight.
+## Welcome to my projects highlight!

-Here I show some highlights of results I have gotten through my career.
+Here I show some highlights of results I have obtained from different projects throughout my studies and in my spare time.

 # Undergraduate Thesis

-My undergraduate thesis was on extending multi resolution schemes to ellipsoids, or in other words, apply subdivision schemes to curves on the surfaces of ellipsoids (this was not published but I am currently trying to fix that :)).
+My undergraduate thesis was on extending multi resolution schemes to ellipsoids, or in other words, apply subdivision schemes to curves on the surfaces of ellipsoids (this was not published but that may change soon :)).

 [![curve](https://img.youtube.com/vi/QLUupkQN1lA/0.jpg)](https://www.youtube.com/watch?v=QLUupkQN1lA)
 ![curve](/images/ES1.png)